DataIntellectTech/grafana-kdb-backend-datasource/README.md

 1. Navigate to settings -> datasources
 2. Click add datasource and navigate to kdb-backend-datasource
-3. Enter the URL and Port of your KDB instance.
-A username and password must be entered for the KDB instance. <br /> Note: If your instance doesn't have a username or password, fill these fields with random text <br /> For example: username: Ausername, password: Apassword
+3. Enter the URL and Port, along with the username and password (if required - defaults to "") of your KDB instance.
-4. Enter a timeout value in ms, suggested is 350
+4. Enter a timeout value in ms, defaultis 1000ms
 5. Click save & test
 6. An alert at the bottom should display: "kdb connected succesfully"